grammarly/rocker-compose/README.md

     state: created
 ```

 This way, you can release `my_wordpress_config` independently from `wordpress` and deliver it separately.
-Keep in ming though that `main` container will be restarted any time `main_config` changes.
+Keep in ming, though, that the `main` container will be restarted any time `main_config` changes.

 Dockerfile if the `my_wordpress_config` image might look like the following:
 ```bash